Feb 09, 2022 by Mark Dingley

 There’s a long list of compliance checks you need to tick before you can export meat products, and that’s before you start looking at the regulations of the importing country.

-To help you, the Australian Department of Agriculture, Water and the Environment (DAWE) maintains the Manual of Importing Country Requirements (Micor) as a resource for exporters of Australian agricultural products.
+To help you, the Australian Department of Agriculture, Fisheries and Forestry (DAFF) maintains the Manual of Importing Country Requirements (Micor) as a resource for exporters of Australian agricultural products.

 This provides guidance on importing country requirements for meat, dairy, plants, fish, live animals, eggs, and other goods, such as honey and processed foods.